 With this New Year, I set out not with a list of things i’d like to fix about myself but rather in an effort to accept myself flaws and all.
 To appreciate the woman I have grown into and become comfortable with that.
 I believe that if I learn to become my own best friend now at a high point in my life, I will then have less of a chance of losing this friendship if things get tough.

 With that said, I will end this post with my mantra for 2014.
-I picked the quote below because 2013 was about learning who I was and trying to fulfill this idea of what I should be.
+I picked the quote below because 2013 was about learning who I am and trying to fully understand what i’d like to bring to the world.
 For 2014 I plan to accept who I am and lead a more assertive life in directions that feel right to me.